 This blog shows many of the Brazilian wooden boats and canoes built and used today.
-They have always been necessary for the people in Brazil with its immense quantity of rivers and a huge coastline.
-You will also find in this blog posts of the local fauna, flora and typical food as well as some known places.
+They have always been necessary for the people in Brazil with its rivers and a huge coastline.
+It also contains several posts about timber, fauna, flora, maps and typical food.
+The original names in Portuguese were kept.

-The indigenous peoples still use the Canoa de Casca or Ubá (bark canoe) or the Casco (dugout).
+The indigenous peoples still use the Canoa de Casca or Ubá (bark canoe) or the Canoa Indígena or Casco (dugout).
 Fishermen along the coast use the Canoa Caiçara (dugout).
 The African slaves brought the design of canoes as the Canoa Baiana.
-Also since the 16th century canoes and boats have been built with designs influenced by foreigners who came to Brazil, as Portuguese, Azorians, Dutch, Spanish, French.
+Also since the 16th century canoes and boats have been built with designs influenced by foreigners who came to Brazil, as Portuguese, Dutch, Spanish and French for example.
 A clear example is the Baleeira which is the design of the whaler dory from Azores Islands.

 Native boat builders keep the wisdom to choose the trees to have the right timber for each boat and the construction depends on knowledge passed from generation to generation.
 According to them, the influence of the moon in the wood is of great importance.
 The best wood is cut during the full moon or up to 3 days before the new moon.
 The timber is subject to cracking and insect attack if cut after the new moon, or until three days before the full moon .
 With the full moon, a greater amount of sap is stored in the body of wood, giving it a higher quality and being less dry than if taken in another phase of the moon, when there is less amount of sap.
 The process is a physical factor of the moon with the tree liquids.
 The tree is cut in the forests and deployed to facilitate transport, it is dragged in rivers or inlets.
 The specific gravity of many of these woods is greater than the water and do not float.